PyDrocsid/documentation/docs/cogs/moderation/mediaonly.md

 ## `list`

-Shows a list of all channel with the mediaonly atribute.
+Shows a list of all channels with the media-only attribute.

-(`mediaonly.read` is the rquired permission)
+(`mediaonly.read` is the required permission)

 ```css
 .mediaonly [list|l|?]